juliapapa/stuff-im-learning/README.md

 # stuff-im-learning
-just some online courses i'm taking to learn more R programming
+just some homework of online courses i'm taking to learn more R programming